The Isbaar Project

 - Use focus groups and semi-structured interviews to assess the patient-, provider-, clinic- and system-level factors that may influence Somali women’s uptake of HPV self-sampling.

-- Implement an HPV self-sampling intervention for Somali women in two primary care clinics and compare changes in women’s screening uptake pre and post intervention with 27 control clinics followed over the same time period.
+- Implement an HPV self-sampling intervention for Somali women in three primary care clinics and compare changes in women’s screening uptake pre and post intervention with M-Health Fairview control clinics followed over the same time period.

 - Conduct semi-structured interviews to assess the barriers and facilitators to implementation of HPV self-sampling in primary care for Somali women, and use an implementation science approach to develop a model of implementation.

 - The study will be conducted in over 4 ½ years, from June 2021 – December 2025

 - M Health Fairview Clinic - Smiley's, Minneapolis, MN